-Please Note: Focus Network Plan Providers are contracted to be part of our network.
+Please Note: Plan Providers are contracted to be part of our network.
 Contracts can be terminated either by a provider or by us.
-A provider may also leave the Focus Network to retire, relocate or for other reasons.
-This means that we cannot guarantee your Provider will be in the Focus Network for the duration of your membership.
+A Plan Provider may also leave the network to retire, relocate or for other reasons.
+This means that we cannot guarantee your Plan Provider will be in the network for the duration of your membership.

-If your PCP leaves the Focus Network, we will make every effort to give you at least 30 days notice.
+If your PCP leaves the network, we will make every effort to give you at least 30 days notice.
 We will help you find a new Plan Provider.
-Under certain circumstances you may be eligible for transition services if your provider leaves the Focus Network.
+Under certain circumstances you may be eligible for transition services if your provider leaves the network.
 Please see section I.F.
-SERVICES PROVIDED BY

-A DISENROLLED OR NON-PLAN PROVIDER for details
+SERVICES PROVIDED BY A DISENROLLED OR NON-PLAN PROVIDER for details.